 Loan repayments under the tenant hardship loan scheme will be deferred for six months as standard and repaid over a five-year period.
 The Scottish Government hopes that this helps solve any issues with the continuing uncertainty around the impact of the Coronavirus pandemic.

 However, as part of the Scottish Government’s commitment to responsible lending, the Tenant Hardship Loan Fund offers will be subject to an affordability assessment.
 The affordability assessment looks at the applicant’s incomings and outgoings to check whether the applicant has enough surplus income, after other costs, to make the loan payments.

-Applications for the Tenant Hardship Loan Fund can be completed online.
+Please note: Applications for the Tenant Hardship Loan Fund were discontinued for new applications in December 2021.